-Steve has also brought litigation against Major League Baseball on behalf of fans and specators alleging that MLB's commissioner has failed to uphold his duties to enact safety measures against the danger of foul ball and bat injuries through a widespread pattern of negligence, misrepresentations and omissions toward baseball spectators at MLB games.
-The suit seeks to change current MLB rules and practices, including requiring the MLB to retrofit all existing major league and minor league indoor and outdoor ballparks to extend protective netting from foul pole to foul pole. more »
+Steve also brought litigation against Major League Baseball on behalf of fans and spectators alleging that MLB's commissioner failed to uphold his duties to enact safety measures against the danger of foul ball and bat injuries.
+The suit ushered in changes current to MLB rules and practices, including extended safety netting at ballparks across the country.

-Rob Carey is a member of Hagens Berman's executive committee and leads the firm's Phoenix and Colorado Springs offices.
+Rob Carey is a partner at Hagens Berman, a member of the firm’s executive committee and leads the firm's Phoenix office.
 His practice focuses on many areas of complex litigation, including sports litigation, and he routinely handles jury trials for high-value cases.
-Mr. Carey helped secure a first-ever ($60 million) settlement for collegiate student-athletes (Keller, consolidated with O'Bannon) from Electronic Arts (EA) and the NCAA for the misappropriation of the student-athletes' likenesses and images for the EA college football video game series.
-This groundbreaking suit went up to the U.S. Supreme Court before a settlement was reached, providing student-athletes—even current ones—with cash recoveries for the use of their likenesses without permission.
+Mr. Carey helped secure a first-ever settlement for collegiate student-athletes in the amount of $60 million (Keller, consolidated with O'Bannon) from Electronic Arts (EA) and the NCAA for the misappropriation of the student-athletes' likenesses and images for the EA college football video game series.
+This groundbreaking suit provided student-athletes with cash recoveries for the use of their likenesses without permission.
 He has also led numerous jury verdicts in trials, including complex matters, phasing of threshold issues, liability and damages, trials with more than $75 million at stake and recoveries of treble and punitive damages.

 His noteworthy cases include Student-Athlete Likeness Litigation against T3 Media, Student-Athlete Likeness Litigation against CBS Sports and Printroom and NCAA Student-Athlete Name and Likeness Licensing Litigation.
-Mr. Carey also filed a lawsuit on behalf of former Pop Warner football player Donnovan Hill and his mother Crystal Dixon, claiming the league insisted Hill use improper and dangerous tackling techniques which left the now 16-year-old paralyzed from the neck down.
-He is also involved in the firm's representation of NFL legend Jim Brown in a publicity rights lawsuit alleging that Electronic Arts, Inc. unlawfully used his likeness in its video games without his permission. more »
+Mr. Carey also filed a lawsuit on behalf of former Pop Warner football player Donnovan Hill and his mother Crystal Dixon, claiming the league insisted Hill use improper and dangerous tackling techniques which left the 16-year-old paralyzed from the neck down.
+He was also involved in the firm's representation of NFL legend Jim Brown in a publicity rights lawsuit alleging that EA unlawfully used his likeness in its video games without his permission. more »

 Leonard Aragon, a graduate of Stanford Law School and a military veteran, handles various areas of litigation at Hagens Berman, including sports litigation.
 He was counsel for plaintiffs in the highly publicized cases Keller v.
 Electronic Arts and In re NCAA Student-Athlete Name and Likeness Licensing Litigation which alleges that video game manufacturer Electronic Arts, the National Collegiate Athletic Association and the Collegiate Licensing Company used the names, images and likenesses of student athletes in violation of state right of publicity laws and the NCAA´s contractual agreements with the student-athletes.
 The plaintiffs reached a settlement with EA and the CLC in May for $40 million and reached a settlement in June with the NCAA for $20 million.